tiby312/dinotree_report/design.md

 I wanted to make a collision system that could be used in the general case and did not need to be fine-tuned.
 Grid based collision systems suffer from the teapot-in-a-stadium problem.
 They also degenerate more rapidly as objects get more clumped up.
 If, however, you have a system where you have strict rules with how evenly distributed objects will be among the entire space you're checking collisions against, then I think a grid system can be better.
 But I think these systems are few and far in between.
 I think in most systems, for example, its perfectly possible for all the objects to exist entirely on one half of the space being collision checked leaving the other half empty.
 In such a case, half of the data structure of the grid system is not being used to partition anything.

-## Exploiting Temporal Locality vs Not.
+## Construction Cost vs Querying Cost

 If you are simulating moving elements, it might seem slow to rebuild the tree every iteration.
 But from benching, most of the time querying is the cause of the slowdown.
 Rebuilding is always a constant load, but the load of the query can vary wildly depending on how many elements are overlapping.

 For example, in a bench where inside of the collision call-back function I do a reasonable collision response with 80_000 bots, if there are 0.8 times (or 65_000 ) collisions or more, querying takes longer than rebuilding.
 For your system, it might be impossible for there to even be 0.8 * n collisions, in which case building the tree will always be the slower part.
 For many systems, 0.8 * n collisions can happen.
 For example if you were to simulate a 2d ball-pit, every ball could be touching 6 other balls (https://en.wikipedia.org/wiki/Circle_packing), and that is without soft-body physics.
 So in that system, there are 0.8 * n collisions.
 So in that case, querying is the bottle neck.
 With liquid or soft-body physics, the number can be every higher. up to n * n.

-Rebuilding the first level of the tree does take some time, but it is still just a fraction of the entire building algorithm in most cases, provided that it was able to partition almost all the bots into two planes.
+Rebuilding the first level of the tree does take some time, but it is still just a fraction of the entire building algorithm in some crucial cases, provided that it was able to partition almost all the bots into two planes.

-The main reason against exploiting temporal locality is that adding any kind of "memory" to the tree where you save the positions of the dividers to use as good heuristic positions for next iterations will come at a cost of a possibly sub optimal tree layout which will hurt the query algorithm.
-Our goal is to make the query algorithm as fast as possible since that is what can dominate.

-The construction of the tree may seem expensive, but it is still less than the possible cost of the querying.
-The querying could dominate very easily depending on how many bots intersect.
-That is why the cost of sorting the bots in each node is worth it because our goal is to make this algorithm the fastest it possibly can be.
-The load of the rebalancing of the tree doesnt very as much as the load of this algorithm.

 Additionally, we have been assuming that once we build the tree, we are just finding all the colliding pairs of the elements.
 In reality, there might be many different queries we want to do on the same tree.
 So this is another reason we want the tree to be built to make querying as fast as possible, because we don't know how many queries the user might want to do on it.
 In addition to finding all colliding pairs, its quite reasonable the user might want to do some k_nearest querying, some rectangle area querying, or some raycasting.

+## Exploiting Temporal Locality (with loose bounding boxes)

+The main reason against exploiting temporal locality is that adding any kind of "memory" to the tree where you save the positions of the dividers to use as good heuristic positions for next iterations will come at a cost of a sub optimal tree layout which will hurt the query algorithm.
+Our goal is to make the query algorithm as fast as possible since that is what can dominate.

-Another strategy to exploit temporal locality is by inserting looser bounding boxes into the tree and caching the results of a query for longer than one step.
+One strategy to exploit temporal locality is by inserting looser bounding boxes into the tree and caching the results of a query for longer than one step.
 The upside to this is that you only have to build and query the tree every couple of iterations.
 There are a number of downsides, though:

 * Your system performance now depends on the speed of the bots.
 The faster your bots move, the bigger their loose bounding boxes, the slower the querying becomes.
 This isnt a big deal considering the ammount that a bot moves between two frames is expected to be extremely small.
 But still, there are some corner cases where performance would deteriorate.
 For example, if every bot was going so fast it would just from one end of you screen to the other between world steps.
 So you would also need to bound the velocity of your bots to a small value.